oqtane/oqtane.docs/src/pages/manuals/admin/installation/index.md

 ## Development

+This section provides installation instructions for development purposes.
+You can choose between Windows or Linux development environments and use Visual Studio or Visual Studio Code as your IDE.

 - [Windows Development](development.md): Install Oqtane quickly for development, primarily for Visual Studio and Windows development.
+- [Windows Development](development-vs-code.md): Install Oqtane quickly for development, primarily for Visual Studio Code and Windows development. *TODO*
-- [Linux Development](development.md): Install Oqtane quickly for development, primarily for Visual Studio Code and Linux development. *TODO*
+- [Linux Development](development-linux-vs-code.md): Install Oqtane quickly for development, primarily for Visual Studio Code and Linux development. *TODO*

 ---

+_Note: In the guides below you will learn how to install the prerequisites, create a database, and deploy Oqtane using a release package._

 ## Windows IIS